UK blocks Microsoft-Activision gaming deal, biggest in tech

 “This means that it is vital that we protect competition in this emerging and exciting market,” he said.

 “We remain fully committed to this acquisition and will appeal,” President Brad Smith said in a statement.
-He said the watchdog's decision “rejects a pragmatic path to address competition concerns" and discourages tech innovation and investment in the United Kingdom.
+The decision “rejects a pragmatic path to address competition concerns" and discourages tech innovation and investment in Britain, he said.

 “We’re especially disappointed that after lengthy deliberations, this decision appears to reflect a flawed understanding of this market and the way the relevant cloud technology actually works,” Smith said.

-Regulators had dropped concerns last month that the deal would hurt console gaming, saying it wouldn't benefit Microsoft to make Call of Duty exclusive to its Xbox console.

-The watchdog said Wednesday that it reviewed Microsoft’s proposals to ease competition concerns “in considerable depth” but found those solutions would require its oversight, whereas preventing the merger would allow cloud gaming to develop without intervention.
+Activision CEO Bobby Kotick said in a blog post that both companies have begun working on an appeal to the U.K.'s Competition Appeal Tribunal.

+It's not the first time British regulators have flexed their antitrust muscles on a Big Tech deal.
+They previously blocked Facebook parent Meta's purchase of Giphy over fears it would limit innovation and competition.
+The social media giant appealed the decision to the tribunal but lost and was forced to sell off the GIF sharing platform.

-Microsoft already has a strong position in the cloud computing market and regulators concluded that if the deal went through, it would reinforce the company’s advantage by giving it control of key game titles.
+Microsoft already has a strong position in the overall cloud computing market, and regulators concluded that if the deal went through, it would reinforce the company’s advantage by giving it control of key game titles.

+In an attempt to ease concerns, Microsoft struck deals with Nintendo and some cloud gaming providers to license Activision titles like Call of Duty for 10 years — offering the same to Sony.

+Sony's European press office did not respond to a request for comment.

 Credit: AP